jasonfoknxu/jasonfoknxu/README.md

 ### :floppy_disk: More About Me
 - :briefcase: Now working in a **Edu-tech** company (Github: [@jasonfok-mlang](https://github.com/jasonfok-mlang))
 - :school: Graduated in **Computer Science** [2020] & **Software Engineering** [2017]
-- :octocat: Repos usually push to my own git server, not active on Github before
+- :octocat: Repos usually push to my self-hosted git server, not active on GitHub before
 - :game_die: **Coding** is my hobby
 - :robot: Researching on **new techs**, **ML/AI**, **Data Analysis**, ...
 - Focus on **UX** and **UI** on most of the project